PaulBenHill/cyclops/README.md

   -f, --files \<List of game log files comma separated.\>
   -i, --interval \<Time in seconds between combat sessions for DPS reports\>
   -o, --outputdir \<Directory where you want the reports written.
 Defaults to "output"\>
+  -a, --address \<IP address the web server should use.
+Defaults to 127.0.0.1\>
+  -p, --outputdir \<Port number the web server should use.
+Defaults to 11227\>
   -h, --help Print help
   -V, --version